renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 318-325: We implement a static function `TestRunOverviewMessage()`, which returns a string in the form "Failures: 2" in case of failures, and "No failures" otherwise
 - Line 333-336: We implement a static function `TestFailureMessage()`, which returns a string in the form "Suite1\:\:Fixture2\:\:Test3 failure failureText"
 - Line 344-350: We implement a static function `TestSuiteStartMessage()`, which returns a string in the form "2 fixtures from Suite1"
-- Line 358-364: We implement a static function `TestSuiteFinishMessage()`, which returns a string in the form "Suite (2 fixtures)"
+- Line 358-364: We implement a static function `TestSuiteFinishMessage()`, which returns a string in the form "Suite1 (2 fixtures)"
-- Line 372-378: We implement a static function `TestFixtureStartMessage()`, which returns a string in the form "2 test from Fixture1"
+- Line 372-378: We implement a static function `TestFixtureStartMessage()`, which returns a string in the form "2 tests from Fixture1"
 - Line 386-392: We implement a static function `TestFixtureFinishMessage()`, which returns a string in the form "Fixture1 (2 tests)"
 - Line 400-403: We implement a static function `TestFinishMessage()`, which returns a string containing the fully qualified test name